DeniCastro/CompSciAEA/04-Flowlines and Pseudocode.md

 ## Example 4: Concert Ticket Sales

-Tickets are sold for a concert at $20 each, if 10 tickets are brought the the discount is 10%, if 20 tickets are bought the discount it 20%.
+Tickets are sold for a concert at $20 each, if 10 tickets are brought then the discount is 10%, if 20 tickets are bought the discount it 20%.
 No more than 25 tickets can be bought in a single transaction.

 This is flowchart showing an algorithm to calculate the cost of buying a given number of tickets: